Monday, October 17, 2016

-Note to 2016 Christmas Self
+Note to 2016 Christmas self

 I know that you're going to get that little butterfly of excitement for the holiday season when October comes around.
-You'll have had a year between holidays to forget how ugly it got this year.
+You'll have had a year between holidays to forget how ugly it got last year.
 It's kind of like childbirth..."a pain you forget" like they all say.

-Here are some lessons learned and things you can hopefully do to make next year more manageable because you and I both know you're not going to slow down during the holidays unless you're physically unable to do so.
+Here are some lessons learned and things you can hopefully do to make this year more manageable because you and I both know you're not going to slow down during the holidays unless you're physically unable to do so.

 2. Freeze 2-3 meals that you can have the Mr warm up.
 You tapped out on dinner a few times and it resulted in some ugliness.
 So to make sure everyone is happy, a few frozen meals could go a long way in not killing each other and not resulting in a fast food run or eating cookies for dinner in a moment of "eff it."